tradecloud/tradecloud-docs-connectors/webhook-connector/configure-the-webhook.md

 ![Order Delivery Schedule](../.gitbook/assets/webhook-order-delivery-schedule.png)

 In case of the order webhook you can choose between
-- Multiple delivery lines per order line, also known as the **native** delivery schedule
+* Multiple delivery lines per order line, also known as the **native** delivery schedule.
-- Only on delivery line per order line, also known as the **simple**  delivery schedule
+* Only on delivery line per order line, also known as the **simple**  delivery schedule.

 See [the API manual](https://docs.tradecloud1.com/api/introduction/api/delivery-schedule) to read about the native versus the simple delivery schedule.